-As of April 30, 2019, the following related party balances were outstanding:
+As of July 31, 2019, the following related party balances were outstanding:

-Included in Amounts Receivable is an amount of \$491,627 (July 31, 2018: \$200,994) related to exploration, rent and general & administrative charges from a company under common management.
+Included in amounts receivable is an amount of \$ 716,645 (July 31, 2018: \$200,994) related to exploration, rent and general & administrative charges from a company under common management.
+This amount was repaid in full subsequent to year-end.
+Included in amounts receivable is a \$200,000 promissory note due on demand by a company under common management.
+The note bears interest at 5% per annum.
+Former directors of wholly-owned subsidiary Augustine Ventures Inc., owe the Company \$16,863 (July 31, 2018: \$16,863), which has been included in amounts receivable.
 The Company is the manager of and owns a 60% interest in a joint-venture partnership (see Note 5).
-The joint-venture partner owed the following net balances to the Company, which has been included in amounts receivable from joint-venture partners: Citabar: \$314,188 (July 31, 2018: \$563,791)
+The joint-venture partner owed the following net balances to the Company, which has been included in amounts receivable from joint-venture partner: Citabar: \$nil (July 31, 2018: \$563,791).
+During the year ended July 31, 2019 the Company recorded an expected credit loss against the receivable from Citabar for the full carrying amount of the receivable of \$630,981.
+In accordance with the Wawa Gold Project JV agreement, Citabar's participating interest is decreased proportionately for not contributing in its share of JV expenditures.